 - Page Plus: firstname.lastname@example.org

-If you only occasionally need to forward an email to a text message, doing it manually may be slow but it works.
-If you have Windows 10, you can use the Your Phone app to link a mobile to a desktop or laptop and copy and paste or share files between the two devices.
+If you only occasionally need to forward an email to a text message, doing it manually may be slow, but it works.
+If you have a Windows computer, you can use the Link to Windows app to link a mobile to a desktop or laptop and copy and paste or share files between the two devices.
 It works on both Android and iPhone and makes short work of manual forwarding.

 You can, of course, just type the gist of the email into an SMS window and send it that way, but it’s hardly ideal.
 It might be okay if you want to do it once or twice, but not if you have to do it frequently.
 Sending an email to your phone as a text message isn’t the only tick you can do with emails, did you know you can also modify the send date on an email?

 Forward Email to SMS Using Microsoft Power Automate

 Microsoft Power Automate (formerly Microsoft Flow) is an app builder that can integrate with Office 365.
 One of the things it can do is forward an email to a text message using push notifications.
 If you use Office 365 either at home or at work, you might be interested in this Flow template.

 It enables you to use the platform to create an SMS, Tweet, or text message from within Flow, which might be useful for your needs.

 Those are the ways you can use to forward an email to your phone as a text message.
 Now, it should be easier for you to send an email to your phone number as a text message.
 Whether you want to send it from a browser or through an app to your iPhone or Android device, this guide should help you do just that.